Reglan Tardive Dyskinesia: FDA Warning and Causation

 Frequently Asked Questions

-How common is tardive dyskinesia with Reglan?
+How common is tardive dyskinesia among Reglan users?

 Does submitting information create an attorney-client relationship?